school-brainhack/school-brainhack.github.io/content/en/project/video-EEG-FC-SC/index.md

 We computed functional connectome dynamically (1s of EEG) over a non-overlapping sliding window for the cortical activity in the alpha band.
 The regions of interest (ROIs) defined by the HCP-MMP parcellation [Glasser et al., 2016] were grouped, and Segregation analysis [Wig G S, 2017] was performed, with a specific emphasis on the Visual Yeo-Krienen network.
 To establish a noise floor, we generated surrogate Segregation measures by spatially permuting the EEG cortical signal (N = 100).
 We compared the observed Segregation values against the surrogate Segregation measures to identify instances where the observed Segregation exceeded the noise floor.

 ![image info](/content/en/project/video-EEG-FC-SC/results/segregation_alpha.png)
-*Relating Segregation time-series to the ISC time-series.
-First the ISC time-series (blue) is binarized i.e., set to 1 when ISC is significant.
+*Relating Segregation time-series to the Strong ISC.
+First the ISC time-series (blue) is binarized i.e., set to 1 when it is Strong.
 Second, the Segregation is projected alongside (green).
 The yellow horizontal line distinguishes the level of Segregation (high or low)*

-Upon analyzing the time-series of Segregation in relation to the binarized ISC time-series (blue), we observed occasional alignment between the two, although not strictly consistent.
+Upon analyzing the time-series of Segregation in relation to the binarized Strong ISC (blue), we observed occasional alignment between the two, although not strictly consistent.
 To further explore this relationship, we categorized the Segregation into two groups.

 ![image info](/content/en/project/video-EEG-FC-SC/results/segregation_grouping.png)*Segregation grouped to two groups*

-The analysis revealed a significant difference between the two groups (two-sample t-test; t(168) = 1.01; p < 0.045; permutation-corrected), indicating that the Visual Yeo-Krienen network exhibits greater segregation during periods of significant inter-subject correlation (ISC).
+The analysis revealed a significant difference between the two groups (two-sample t-test; t(168) = 1.97; p < 0.048; corrections with 50000 permutations), indicating that the Visual Yeo-Krienen network exhibits greater segregation during periods of significant inter-subject correlation (ISC).

 Overall, these findings demonstrate that the level of Segregation in the Visual network is influenced by the strength of ISC, providing insights into the functional dynamics of the brain during video-watching.

 ## Deliverable 4: project gallery

-There is not yet a project gallery, as BHS 2020 is the first edition that will incorporate it on the website.
-You can still check out the [2019 BHS github organization](https://github.com/mtl-brainhack-school-2019)
+The content is made ready for to be added to the project gallery of BHS 2023

 ## Conclusion and acknowledgement
 In this project, the researchers investigated the relationship between electrophysiological activity and underlying anatomical structure during video-watching.
 They initially focused on periods of weak inter-subject correlation (ISC) and attempted to define weak ISC based on correlation.
 However, they found no significant differences in the structure-function coupling between strong and weak ISC periods.
 They then shifted their approach and explored segregation analysis as an alternative method to identify distinct patterns during specific video segments.
 They computed functional connectivity using a dynamic window and assessed the level of segregation within the Visual Yeo-Krienen network.
 The results showed higher segregation within the Visual network during periods of significant ISC compared to null ISC.
 These findings highlight the complexity of defining ISC periods and demonstrate the potential of segregation analysis to capture unique dynamics in the brain's functional connectivity during video-watching.

+The authors would like to thank Austin Benn for the supervision.
+Nicolas Farrugia, and Giulia Lioi for the inputs along the way.
+Last but not the least, the authors would like to register a massive thanks and gratitude to Team Organizers of BHS 2023 for a smooth and wonderful Brainhack!